andreasabel/inCode/entry/simple-tcpip-services-servant.md

 often.
-However, thankfully, with the *[servant](https://hackage.haskell.org/package/servant)* haskell library (and *[servant-cli](https://hackage.haskell.org/package/servant-cli)*, for command line clients), writing a TCP server/client pair for a TCP service becomes dead-simple --- the barrier for creating one fades away that designing/writing a service becomes a tool that I reach for immediately in a lot of cases without second thought.
+However, thankfully, with the *[servant](https://hackage.haskell.org/package/servant)* haskell library (and *[servant-cli](https://hackage.haskell.org/package/servant-cli)*, for command line clients), writing a TCP server/client pair for a TCP service (using HTTP under the hood) becomes dead-simple --- the barrier for creating one fades away that designing/writing a service becomes a tool that I reach for immediately in a lot of cases without second thought.

 *servant* is usually advertised as a tool for writing web servers, web applications, and REST APIs, but it's easily adapted to write non-web things as